Vehicle registration plates of New South Wales: Allocated series

 When a black on yellow plate is judged to be in need of replacement, Transport for NSW are required to manufacture a replacement at no cost to the owner, hence it is quite common to see plates from older series in the current format.
 Registration plates, both personalised and standard, are able to be transferred between vehicles.
 A number of Sydney bus operators still recycle old plates including Forest Coach Lines and Punchbowl Bus Company.
+As of April 2023, Forest Coach Lines has been rebranded as CDC NSW and Punchbowl Bus Company will be exiting after bus contracts are awarded to another company.